Zitzeronion/Swalbe.jl/docs/src/index.md

 julia> using Swalbe
 ```
 which can take a minute or so, don't be alarmed if it takes more than ten seconds.
-Alternatively one can use [DrWatson](https://github.com/JuliaDynamics/DrWatson.jl) (super cool package to manage scientific computing with *Julia*) and use the `@quickactivate :Swalbe` macro.
+Alternatively one can use [DrWatson](https://github.com/JuliaDynamics/DrWatson.jl) (super cool package to manage scientific computing with *Julia*) and use the `@quickactivate :Swalbe` macro, have a look at the [scripts](https://github.com/Zitzeronion/Swalbe.jl/blob/master/scripts) folder for inspiration.

 As a picture says more than a thousand words here is a shiny use case of **Swalbe.jl**
 ```julia